Cigaras/Payday-2-Solo-Achievements/Solo Achievements/readme.txt

 # Payday 2 Solo Achievements

-Payday 2 BLT cheat mod that allows to solo achievements and trophies that require more than one human player.
+Payday 2 BLT mod that allows to solo achievements and trophies that require more than one human player.

 For achievements and trophies that required 2 or 4 human players, this number is reduced to 1.
 Other requirements still apply for every human player.
 Achievements and trophies affected:
 * Here Comes the Pain Train